fernandocanizo/node-express-postgres-scaffold/README.md

   { timestamps: true }
 );

-userSchema.plugin(toJSON);
+userSchema.plugin(toJson);
 userSchema.plugin(paginate);

 const User = mongoose.model('User', userSchema);
 ```

-### toJSON
+### toJson

-The toJSON plugin applies the following changes in the toJSON transform call:
+The toJson plugin applies the following changes in the toJson transform call:

 - removes \_\_v, createdAt, updatedAt, and any schema path that has private: true
 - replaces \_id with id